 Strict aseptic technique must always be maintained during handling.
-Diprivan (propofol) Injectable Emulsion is a single-use parenteral product which contains 0.005% disodium edetate to inhibit the rate of growth of microorganisms, for up to 12 hours, in the event of accidental extrinsic contamination.
-However, Diprivan (propofol) Injectable Emulsion can still support the growth of microorganisms, as it is not an antimicrobially preserved product under USP standards.
-Accordingly, strict aseptic technique must still be adhered to.
+DIPRIVAN Injectable Emulsion is a single access parenteral product (single patient infusion vial) which contains 0.005% disodium edetate (EDTA) to inhibit the rate of growth of microorganisms, for up to 12 hours, in the event of accidental extrinsic contamination.
+However, DIPRIVAN Injectable Emulsion can still support the growth of microorganisms, as it is not an antimicrobially preserved product under USP standards.
 Do not use if contamination is suspected.
-Discard unused portions as directed within the required time limits (see DOSAGE AND ADMINSTRATION, Handling Procedures).
-There have been reports in which failure to use aseptic technique when handling Diprivan (propofol) Injectable Emulsion was associated with microbial contamination of the product and with fever, infection/sepsis, other life-threatening illness, and/or death.
+Discard unused drug product as directed within the required time limits.
+There have been reports in which failure to use aseptic technique when handling DIPRIVAN Injectable Emulsion was associated with microbial contamination of the product and with fever, infection/sepsis, other life-threatening illness, and/or death.

-DIPRIVAN® (propofol) Injectable Emulsion is a sterile, nonpyrogenic emulsion containing 10 mg/mL of propofol suitable for intravenous administration.
-Propofol is chemically described as 2,6-diisopropylphenol and has a molecular weight of 178.27.
-The structural and molecular formulas are:
+DIPRIVAN® (Propofol) Injectable Emulsion, USP is a sterile, nonpyrogenic emulsion containing 10 mg/mL of propofol suitable for intravenous administration.
+Propofol is chemically described as 2,6 diisopropylphenol.
+The structural formula is:

 Propofol is slightly soluble in water and, thus, is formulated in a white, oil-in-water emulsion.
 The pKa is 11.
-The octanol/water partition coefficient for propofol is 6761:1 at a pH of 6-8.5.
+The octanol/water partition coefficient for propofol is 6761:1 at a pH of 6 to 8.5.
 In addition to the active component, propofol, the formulation also contains soybean oil (100 mg/mL), glycerol (22.5 mg/mL), egg lecithin (12 mg/mL); and disodium edetate (0.005%); with sodium hydroxide to adjust pH.
-The DIPRIVAN (propofol) Injectable Emulsion is isotonic and has a pH of 7-8.5.
+DIPRIVAN Injectable Emulsion, USP is isotonic and has a pH of 7 to 8.5.